More on the long time stability of Feynman-Kac semigroups: Abstract

 \section{Abstract}

 { Feynman--Kac semigroups appear in various areas of mathematics: non-linear filtering, large deviations theory, spectral analysis of Schrödinger operators among others.
 Their long time behavior provides important information, for example in terms of ground state energy of Schrödinger operators, or scaled cumulant generating function in large deviations theory.
-In this paper, we propose a simple and natural extension of the stability of Markov chains for these non-linear evolutions.
+In this paper, we propose a simple and natural extension of the stability analysis of Markov chains for these non-linear evolutions.
 As other classical ergodicity results, it relies on two assumptions: a Lyapunov condition that induces some compactness, and a minorization condition ensuring some mixing.
-We show that these conditions are satisfied in a variety of situations.
+We show that these conditions are satisfied in a variety of situations, including stochastic differential equations.
+Illustrative examples are provided, where the stability of the non-linear semigroup arises either from the underlying dynamics or from the Feynman--Kac weight function.
 We also use our technique to provide uniform in the time step convergence estimates for discretizations of stochastic differential equations. }